Rhode Island Traffic Ticket Lawyer

 Ellison Law LLC has represented many clients on traffic tickets.
 Our attorneys have represented clients at trials and also negotiated deals with the police and judges to protect their driving records to avoid catastrophic consequences.

 Have you been charged with speeding, illegal lane change, running a red light, reckless driving, drunk driving or another traffic offense?
-If so, contact Ellison Law LLC today.
+If so, contact the Rhode Island Traffic Ticket Attorneys at Ellison Law LLC today.

 Can a Rhode Island Traffic Tribunal Judge Suspend Your License?